shchukova/news-classification-pytorch/README.md

 The script will:

+Load the AG News dataset using Hugging Face datasets.

+Load a pre-trained tokenizer (e.g., distilbert-base-uncased).

-1. Download and prepare the AG News dataset.
+Tokenize and prepare the dataset for model input.

-2. Build a vocabulary from the training data.

-3. Initialize and train the TextClassificationModel.
+Initialize and fine-tune a pre-trained AutoModelForSequenceClassification.

-4. Plot the training loss and validation accuracy.
+Plot the training loss and validation accuracy over epochs.

-5. Evaluate the model on the test set.
+Evaluate the fine-tuned model on the test set.

-6. Generate a 3D t-SNE visualization of text embeddings from a validation batch.
+Generate an interactive 3D t-SNE visualization of the model's learned text embeddings.

-Demonstrate prediction on a sample article and a list of new articles.
+Demonstrate real-time prediction on a sample news article and a list of new articles.

 # Results & Visualizations
 Upon running the script, you will observe:

-* Training Progress Plot: A matplotlib plot showing the total loss (cost) and accuracy over training epochs, helping to monitor convergence and identify overfitting.
+Training Progress Plot: A matplotlib plot titled "Model Training Progress (Hugging Face)" showing the average training loss and validation accuracy per epoch.
+This plot helps in understanding the model's learning curve and identifying potential overfitting or underfitting.

-* 3D t-SNE Visualization of Embeddings: An interactive Plotly 3D scatter plot.
-This visualization helps in understanding how well the EmbeddingBag layer has clustered different news categories in the embedding space.
-Ideally, articles from the same category should form distinct clusters.
+3D t-SNE Visualization of Embeddings: An interactive Plotly 3D scatter plot titled "3D t-SNE Visualization of Embeddings (Hugging Face)".
+This visualization displays the dimensionality-reduced [CLS] token embeddings, colored by their respective news categories.
+It provides a visual insight into how well the model's internal representations separate different classes.

-Sample Predictions: The script will output the predicted category for a sample article and then for a list of diverse articles, demonstrating the model's inference capabilities.
+Sample Predictions: The script will print the predicted category and associated probabilities for a sample news article, followed by classifications for a list of diverse articles, showcasing the model's inference capabilities.

 # Project Structure
 (Assuming your code is in a single .py or .ipynb file.
 If you have separate files, adjust this section accordingly.)

 ```
 .
-├── your_project_file.py  # Or your_notebook_file.ipynb
+├── your_project_file.py  # Main script containing all the code
-└── my_model.pth          # Saved model weights (generated after first run)
+├── best_model/           # Directory where the best performing model and tokenizer are saved
+│   ├── config.json
+│   ├── pytorch_model.bin
+│   └── tokenizer_config.json
-├── README.md             # This file
+├── README.md
 ```

 # Model Architecture
-The TextClassificationModel is a straightforward neural network:

-*nn.EmbeddingBag*: This layer efficiently handles variable-length text sequences by averaging or summing embeddings for words in a sentence.
-It's particularly useful for text classification where the order of words might be less critical than the overall meaning.
+This project leverages the DistilBERT architecture via AutoModelForSequenceClassification.
+DistilBERT is a smaller, faster, and lighter version of BERT that retains much of BERT's performance.

+The model consists of:

+Pre-trained Transformer Encoder: Learns rich contextual embeddings for input tokens.

-*nn.Linear*: A fully connected layer that maps the combined embeddings to the number of output classes (4 for AG News).
+Classification Head: A linear layer added on top of the transformer's output (typically the [CLS] token's embedding) that maps the contextualized embeddings to the number of target classes (4 for AG News).

-The *init_weights* method ensures initial stability by uniformly distributing weights and zeroing biases.
+The fine-tuning process adapts the pre-trained weights of the transformer to the specific task of news classification, allowing it to leverage the vast knowledge learned during its initial pre-training.